matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 12) Cloud Filestore is based on what file system technology?
 Answer: Network File System (NFS).
 Cloud Filestore is based on Network Filesystem (NSF), which is a distributed file management system.
-The other options are file systems supported by Linux but are not the foundation of Cloud Filestore.

 13) Which of the following file formats is and which is not an option for an export file when exporting from BigQuery?
-Answer: CSV, JSON.
-Avro.
+Answer: CSV, JSON and Avro.
 XML is not an option in BigQuery’s export process.

 14) A new government regulation requires all pharmaceutical companies to keep their financial data for 5 years.
 What would you recommend as the best way to comply with the regulation requirement?
 Answer: Define a data retention policy.
 You would be tempted to answer Coldline Storage - but the correct answer is "Define a data retention policy.".
-Note there is no mention about the access to this data i.e. will it be access frequenctly or infrequenctly?
+Note there is no mention about the access to this data i.e. will it be access frequently or infrequently?
 By defining a retention policy - we ensure that the data is not deleted, as required by the regulation.

 15) You need to copy files from your local device to a bucket in Cloud Storage.
 What command would you use?